One day an armada of Unidentified Flying Objects (UFO) came out of nowhere under the full moon.

 on how this show compares to Popee the Performer.

 I see both Popee the Performer and Funny Pets sharing the same quality of story.
 That's because... the shows share almost the exact same plot progressions.
 While two aliens live under the same roof with a cute lady, one sun alien impresses her, the moon alien gets jealous and tries to one up him, mostly by resorting to extremes as violence and other psychics/reality defying escapades.
-Other plots involve what you'd expect: reality gets f***ed, they die an episode then come back the next (except this time the lady character is immune to this rule), and a lot of violent things you'd never expect from a kid show happens.
+Other plots involve what you'd expect: reality gets f***ed, they die an episode then come back the next, and a lot of violent things you'd never expect from a kid show happens.
 If Popee's story's what you're after, this fits right in.

 People like to criticize Popee and Funny Pets for the art style, but I feel as if Masuda's world could not have worked without it.
 It creeps to that level of uncanny valley while also avoiding to look like amateur 3D animation, and the facial expressions and bizarre moments play very well to the art style's favor.
 And at the very least, it is good enough to not be a distraction from what can be enjoyed from this show.